manuelbassani/teched2025-XP264/exercises/ex0/README.md

 ## Exercise 0.2 - The rules of the game

-Access to the solution landscape via the Easy Navigation dashboard:
+Access to the solution landscape is provided via the Easy Navigation dashboard:

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>